impeccableashish25/AI-Job-Market-Analytics-Report-2025/README.md

 How do industries, company sizes and work models differ?

-What does the AI hiring landscape look like within an individual country?
+What does the AI hiring landscape look like within an individual country?_**

-Project Limitations
+**Project Limitations**

 The analysis covers 12 selected countries rather than the full source dataset.
+No countries included from either Africa or South America continent.

 Findings describe the supplied Kaggle dataset and should not automatically be interpreted as a complete representation of the